vercel/server-components-notes-demo/README.md

 > **Warning**: This demo showcases using Server Components with the `app` directory inside Next.js 13. **It's not ready for production adoption, or performance benchmarking** as the underlying APIs are not stable yet, and might change or be improved in the future.

+This demo was originally [built by the React team](https://github.com/reactjs/server-components-demo).
+This version has been forked and modified for use with the Next.js App Router.

 ## Introduction

 This is a demo app of a notes application, which shows Next.js 13's `app` directory (beta) with support for React Server Components.